ElyorS/Smart-Mobility-Engineering/README.md

 <img width="988" alt="Screenshot 2023-09-21 at 12 02 33 PM" src="https://github.com/ElyorS/Smart-Mobility-Engineering/assets/115398604/f17e142f-9d0e-4bd2-98ab-0650506587e7">

+                              #CLIENT LIBRARIES
+#Client-Library is an applications programming interface ( API ) for use in writing client applications.
+Client-Library provides generic building blocks for constructing distributed client applications, including non-database applications.

 #The below link is the github shell file for the commands of Client libraries
 https://github.com/ElyorS/Smart-Mobility-Engineering/blob/7a3515c9abab45528d37c9a9fca44868818f11d5/12204556_client_libraries.sh

+                        #Using colon to build packages

 #When colcon has completed building successfully, the output will be in the install directory.
 Before you can use any of the installed executables or libraries, you will need to add them to your path and library paths. colcon will have generated bash/bat files in the install directory to help set up the environment.
 These files will add all of the required elements to your path and library paths as well as provide any bash or shell commands exported by packages.

 #With the environment sourced, we can run executables built by colcon.
 Let’s run a subscriber node from the examples: